OTC Medicine in Japan’s Drugstores (Part 2)

 Instructions: 2 tablets per time for people above 15 years old.
 Not suitable for those below 15.
 If possible, avoid taking on an empty stomach.
 Drink water with each dose.

-Verdict: EVE A didn’t really help in my menstrual cramps, but I should have known better and gotten the EVE A EX, because mine was quite a severe case.
-However, my mum who had frequent headaches said that this was effective and good.
+Verdict: EVE A didn’t really help with my menstrual cramps, but I should have known better and gotten the EVE A EX, because mine was quite a severe case.
+However, my mum, who had frequent headaches, said that this was effective and good.

 Pabron Gold A